 Now here is the exciting part of the story: you have what beauty companies want now.
 In the past, a handful of editors at top fashion magazines held the power in the beauty world.
 They dictated the trends and stories that were published in the magazines.
 But the world has changed so radically now.
 Beauty companies are looking for women and men who really know social media.
 I sit in meetings with presidents of beauty companies that tell me they are shifting their advertising budgets to digital and social media.
 But few really know what to do.
 If you can demonstrate that you know who the beauty blogger and social media players are and how to communicate with them, you’ll be very attractive hires.
 You need to really spend time learning who the influential beauty bloggers are.
 And who is influential on Twitter and Instagram.
 But if you can learn this, you could land a job working for say a Clinique or a Clarins in their social media departments.
 Or you could work for a PR or digital media agency specializing in beauty.

-When it comes to blogging, my best advice is to find a point of difference for your blog.
-There are literally millions of blogs out there and most look the same.
+When it comes to blogging & Instagram accounts, my best advice is to find a point of difference for your writing and videos.
+There are literally millions of blogs & IG accounts out there and most look the same.
 Find a point of difference and really work at it.
 For example, you might want to specialize in lipsticks and gloss.
 Learn all you can about the history of the products and the trends.
 Martha Stewart built a fortune by meticulously researching décor, baking and design and then sharing it with the public.
 You always learn something from her stories or TV appearances.
-It should be the same with your blog.
+It should be the same with your social media platforms.
 Take the time to research and find something unexpected.
 And approach your stories in a unique way.
 I use this example often.
 Instead of reviewing a waterproof mascara in your blog with a swatch on your hand and 200 words about why you like it, try something like this.
 Apply the product on your lashes and then watch a movie marathon of very sad movies that make you cry.
 Watch “The Notebook” or “Titanic” and write about how the mascara held up.
 That is unexpected and fun.

 Approach your career in beauty as a research paper for school.
 Find out where the head offices for these companies are in your country and who works there.
 Can you volunteer in their marketing or digital media departments?
 Really spend time finding out all you can about these companies.
 When you do approach them or land a job interview, you’ll impress them that you’ve taken the time to learn about the company and the brands.